thinkinglabs/thinkinglabs.github.io/_posts/2026-01-09-what-is-continuous-delivery.md

 We cannot buy quality.
 We can also not test quality in later.
 Routine 100% inspection to "improve" quality is equivalent to planning for defects.
 We essentially acknowledge that the process lacks the capabilities to deliver quality (Deming, 1982).

 Inspection to improve quality is too late.
 It does not improve quality, nor does it guarantee quality.
 The quality, good or bad, is already in the product.
-Mass inspection is unreliable, costly, and ineffective.
+Mass inspection is unreliable, costly, and ineffective (Deming, 1982).

 Split responsibility also means nobody is responsible (Deming, 1982).
 If the quality is the sole responsibility of the Quality Engineer, it tends to become a "throw it over the wall".
 Quality Engineers are expected to catch the quality issues.
 Oftentimes, the opposite happens.
 Quality decreases.
 A similar behaviour occurs with blocking code reviews, security gating, or when the Ops team does the IT operations.

 Quality comes from [*relentless continuous improvement*](#pursue-continuous-improvement-relentlessly) of the delivery process (Deming, 1982).